 At their very best, a healthy Enneagram type 6 is known to be very trusting of themselves and others.
 Rather than being divisive, type 6s will see their cohorts and friends as equals in a healthy environment.

 Though the Enneagram type 6 is known for commitment and often expressing dependence upon others, this type can live and work independently within a safe environment.
-Even with this healthy independence, 6’s will continue to work interdependently with others around them.
-This type has cooperative, team-building characteristics, which can be a great asset to communities, relationships, and workplaces.
+Even with this healthy independence, 6’s will continue to work interdependently with others.
+This type has cooperative, team-building characteristics, which can greatly assist communities, relationships, and workplaces.

 Unhealthy Enneagram 6

-An Enneagram 6 will become most unhealthy when they feel that security and guidance are lacking.
+An Enneagram 6 will become most unhealthy when they feel security and guidance are lacking.
 These fears can cause type 6s to feel inferior.
-If an enneagram six feels inadequate or insecure, it may cause them to feel anxious and panicked and may even lash out at others.
-They will become very cliquey and divisive, labeling people as friends or enemies.
+If an enneagram six feels inadequate or insecure, it may cause them to feel anxious and panicked and lash out at others.
+They will become cliquey and divisive, labeling people as friends or enemies.

 Enneagram 6s in an unhealthy situation will become extremely hostile and suspicious, which is why they are also called “The Skeptic.”
 Environments that are not ideal for a type 6 may paint an image that the person is giving mixed signals.

 It’s important to mention that type 6s are in the Head Triad, leading by first processing through thought.
 In unhealthy environments, 6s will make decisions out of fear.
 They feel that they must prepare for the worst, which can also start creating self-fulfilling prophecies.
-These cyclical fear-based decisions end up being very unhealthy and can lead to more severe problems.
+These cyclical fear-based decisions are very unhealthy and can lead to more severe problems.